visserle/AnkiOps/README.md

 **Anki decks ↔ Markdown files, in perfect sync**

-Editing flashcards in Anki's UI is tedious when you could be using your favorite text editor, AI tools, and Git.
-Currently available Markdown → Anki tools only go one way, where edits in Anki don't sync back.

-**AnkiOps** is a bidirectional Anki ↔ Markdown bridge.
-Each deck is a Markdown file.
+Editing flashcards in Anki's UI is tedious when you could be using your favorite text editor, AI tools, and Git. **AnkiOps** is a bi-directional Anki ↔ Markdown bridge.
+Each deck becomes a Markdown file.
 Work in either Anki or your text editor, and let changes flow both ways.
 This brings AI assistance, batch editing, and version control to your flashcards.

 ## Features

+- Simple CLI interface: after initialization, only two commands are needed for daily use
-- Fully round-trip, bidirectional sync that handles note creations, deletions, movements, and conflicts
+- Fully round-trip, bi-directional sync that handles note creations, deletions, movements across decks, and conflicts
-- High-performance processing: handles thousands of cards across hundreds of decks in seconds
 - Markdown rendering with nearly all features (including syntax-highlighted code blocks, supported on desktop and mobile)
-- Thoroughly tested, bidirectional conversion between Markdown and Anki-compatible HTML
 - Support for Basic (Q&A), Cloze, Single & Multiple Choice note types
 - Embed images via VS Code where they are directly copied into your Anki media folder (automatically set up)
 - Built-in Git integration with autocommit for tracking all changes
+- High-performance processing: handles thousands of cards across hundreds of decks in seconds
+- Thoroughly tested, bi-directional conversion between Markdown and Anki-compatible HTML
-- Package/unpackage entire collections to JSON format for backup, sharing, or automated AI processing
+- Serialize/deserialize entire collections to JSON format for backup, sharing, or automated AI processing
-- Simple CLI interface: after initialization, only two commands are needed for daily use

 > [!NOTE]
 > AnkiOps only syncs the `AnkiOpsQA`, `AnkiOpsCloze`, and `AnkiOpsChoice` note types.